There are a number of blogs that I admire and learn from. My take on the best is presented below, updated for Summer 2015.

 CopyBlogger.
 Are you part of the ever-growing WordPress ecosystem?
 Brian Clark has built an indispensable set of services based on an all-encompassing insight: social media effectiveness is ultimately built on good content.
 Day-by-day, CopyBlogger shares tools, inspiration and examples.
 Twitter.
 Google+ Podcast.

 Matt Cutts.
 Google is the way the world finds its way to your door.
 21st century leaders are likely to blog; blogging must be created and crafted with an eye toward one’s audience.
 Longtime Google executive Cutts is a master interpreter, translating the mysteries of Google’s constant evolution to those who strive for effectiveness in search.
 Not to be missed.
 A fine writer and video speaker.
+Note: Cutts does not presently post regularly.
+His work can be easily found via Internet search.

 Michael Hyatt.
 Michael Hyatt is the go-to guy on building a platform.
 His blogs about the details of creating an effective social media presence are invariably useful.
 He is effective as a teacher, because he’s effective as a practitioner.
 His generosity in passing along tips about such things as WordPress apps and themes makes his site invaluable.
 Twitter.
 Facebook.
 Podcast.